Security-Onion-Solutions/securityonion-docs/alienvault-otx.rst

 .. warning::

   Please keep in mind we do not officially support use of this script, so installation is at your own risk.
+Also note that some users have reported issues with the OTX feeds causing Zeek to crash.

 Installation
 ------------